 Prado Farms is dotted by vividly-colored cottages; pinks, yellows, greens, all in their absolute hues.
 Knick knacks abound, an 80’s KLIM tin poster?
-Checked.
+Check.
 An collection of hats?
-Checked.
+Check.
 An assortment of wooden chandeliers on a strange stairwell?
-Checked.
+Check.
 A four-poster bed sitting outside the garden?
-Checked.
+Check.

 The place can be described as a recycled village; some decors are made from recycled papers, the gates are from recycled LPG tanks and if you can imagine, one of the buildings inside the compound is an old train station; a whole building recycled.
 The experience was like stepping into turn-of-the-century Philippines on a slightly skewed hippie-induced psychedelic dream.

-I entered one of the colored villas and found an almost Bahay na Bato feel, stone construction on the ground floor, light wood materials for the second floor.
+I entered one of the colored villas and found an almost Vigan bahay na bato feel, stone construction on the ground floor, light wood materials for the second floor.
 The windows were of capiz, the walls were painted in warm yellows, the floor beams of the second story exposed, and the tiles were of the vintage type that still has that artisan organic feel to it.

 There was no one inside as I proceeded to the second floor.
 I emerged in a cathedral-ceilinged library.
 The sun was filtering through an open window and the humidity was suffocating.
 There was a sense of a lingering mystery around the room and it kinda gave me the heebie-jeebies.
 I took one photo and raced down the narrow stairwell.